NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization

-\textbf{Procedural layouts} position nodes based on the network topology and use advanced, often iterative, calculations on the entire network structure.
-Common examples of procedural layouts include \textit{force-directed layouts}, \textit{layered layouts} for directed acyclic graphs, \textit{tree layouts}, and the \textit{BioFabric layout}~\cite{william2012combing}. \grammar{} refers to procedural layout implementation by its \code{name}, while providing a range of parameters for each specific layout type (not listed in \autoref{tab:overview} due to their abundance).
-Our implementation currently supports the following layout libraries and implementations: d3.layout, WebCoLa/SetCoLa, Tulip~\cite{tulip5}, and cytoscape.js.
-Most of these libraries run in the browser with the exception of Tulip, a C++ framework.
-A Python wrapper around this provides an HTTP API: networks are sent by a POST request to our server, and the node positions are returned.
+Procedural layouts position nodes based on the network topology and calculations on the entire network structure (which are often iterative).
+Common examples of procedural layouts include force-directed layouts, layered layouts for directed acyclic graphs, and tree layouts. \grammar{} refers to procedural layout implementation by their name, while allowing for parameterizing each specific layout: \codeowna{type}{("d3-force"|"webcola"|"tulip"|"cytoscape"|...)} with a respective set of individual options (e.g., \ca{forces}).

-\textbf{Geometric layouts} arrange nodes or groups according to geometric structures and rules, independent of the network topology. \grammar{} distinguishes between the following types of geometric layouts: